What is PCSS Implementation?

 What will the PCSS Implementation offer to participating clinical sites?

-PCSS Implementation facilitators are clinical and implementation experts in the prevention and treatment of SUD/OUD and delivery of MAT.
+PCSS Implementation facilitators are clinical and implementation experts in the prevention and treatment of SUD/OUD and delivery of MOUD.
 Facilitators will provide tailored TA to clinical site teams to support and guide implementation of SUD services: Specific components include:

 - Monthly meetings (in-person and/or conference call) with the clinical site team to provide tailored implementation TA.